datvidc/react-around-auth/README.md

+## Project 14
+Project 15 in the web developer bootcamp @Yandex {Practicum}

+This is the 3rd project in section 7: Back-end Basics for Web Developers The focus is on user auth^2 (authorization and Authentification)

+Project now must include a revised front end, with user registration, login and protected routes.

+1. Basics of HTML, CSS:
+2. Advanced HTML & CSS
+3. Adaptive Web Design and Working with Layouts
+4. Basic JavaScript and Working with the Browser
+5. Applied JavaScript
+6. Creating an Interface with React
+7. Back-end Basics for Web Developers
+8. Final Project

+This project introduces database and database concepts.

+## Project Brief

 This repository will contain your own front-end project on React with added authorization and registration features.
 Use your previously built front end from Sprint 11, or front end together with the back end you've built in sprints 12 and 13.